Digital and Business Skills

 This is for you if...

-You are looking for a sport business education that prepares you for a future career
+You are looking for a sport business education that prepares you for career success

 You want to study sport business in a dynamic and passionate sporting region